Last Updated on February 22, 2023

 You may find this guide for new spouses helpful as well.

 Address for Basic Training

 He can’t give you an address until he starts training.
-At that time, a letter will be sent with the address so I would say it isn’t at all unusual that a week later you haven’t yet received it.
+At that time, a letter will be sent with the address so I would say it isn’t unusual that you haven’t yet received it a week later.
 I hope it arrives soon!

 Communication During OSUT for Infantry

 Infantry for soldiers who do not have a Ranger contract and those who do is the same.
-While it can vary from one class to the next, your friend’s experience with communication with her soldier is likely to be similar to your own.
+While it can vary from one class to the next, your friend’s experience with communication with her soldier will likely be similar to yours.

 Limit on Number of Letters Mailed During Basic Training

 How many letters can he send out in a week?
-His parents got one but I haven’t this week.
-Would there be a limit a week to the letters???
+His parents got one, but I haven’t this week.
+Would there be a letter limit per week?
 Thanks !!

-To my knowledge, there is not a limit on the number of letters he can send.
+To my knowledge, there is no limit on the number of letters he can send.
 His time, especially in the beginning, is very limited.
-He may be pressed for time.
+He may not have time to write.
 Hope you hear from him soon!